 It is up to you to stop the violence in your life,

 but you don’t have to do it alone.

 Let us help you.

-Oklahoma ranks fourth in the nation for women murdered by intimate partners.
+Oklahoma ranks third in the nation for women murdered by intimate partners.
 Women who are in dangerous situations rarely believe their mate is capable of murder.
 Please don’t wait.
 We can help you begin a new life for yourself and your children.